-We intend to adopt the Omnibus Equity Plan, which will be effective on the day prior to the date our registration statement relating to this offering becomes effective.
+We intend to adopt the Omnibus Equity Plan, which will be effective on the day prior to the first public trading date of our common stock.
 The principal purpose of the Omnibus Equity Plan is to attract, retain and motivate selected employees, consultants and directors through the granting of equity-based compensation awards and cash-based performance bonus awards.
-The material terms of the Omnibus Equity Plan are summarized below.
+The material terms of the Omnibus Equity Plan, as it is currently contemplated, are summarized below.

 Share Reserve.
-Under the Omnibus Equity Plan, 3,719,000 shares of our common stock will be initially reserved for issuance pursuant to a variety of equity-based compensation awards, including stock options, stock appreciation rights ("SARs"), restricted stock awards, restricted stock unit awards and other equity-based awards.
-The number of shares initially reserved for issuance or transfer pursuant to awards under the Omnibus Equity Plan will be increased by (i) the number of shares represented by awards outstanding under the 2021 Equity Incentive Plan ("2021 Plan Awards") that become available for issuance under the counting provisions described below following the effective date and (ii) an annual increase on the first day of each fiscal year beginning in 2022 and ending in 2031, equal to the lesser of (A) 4% of the shares of stock outstanding (on an as converted basis) on the last day of the immediately preceding fiscal year and (B) such smaller number of shares of stock as determined by our Board of Directors; provided, however, that no more than 18,500,000 shares of stock may be issued upon the exercise of incentive stock options.
+Under the Omnibus Equity Plan, shares of our common stock will be initially reserved for issuance pursuant to a variety of equity-based compensation awards, including stock options, stock appreciation rights ("SARs"), restricted stock awards, restricted stock unit awards and other equity-based awards.
+The number of shares initially reserved for issuance or transfer pursuant to awards under the Omnibus Equity Plan will be increased by an annual increase on the first day of each fiscal year beginning in 2020 and ending in 2029, equal to the lesser of (A) % of the shares of stock outstanding (on an as converted basis) on the last day of the immediately preceding fiscal year and (B) such smaller number of shares of stock as determined by our Board of Directors; provided, however, that no more than shares of stock may be issued upon the exercise of incentive stock options.